muhamedmjw/Storage-Facilitator/README.md

 # Storage - Storage Facility Management System

+## Introduction

+Storage is a lightweight and intuitive **storage facility management system** designed to simplify the day-to-day operations of small to medium-sized storage businesses.
+Many facilities still rely on outdated spreadsheets or paper records to track unit availability, rental agreements, and payments — which often leads to inefficiency, data loss, and errors.
+This project aims to provide a **modern web-based solution** that streamlines these processes without overwhelming users with unnecessary complexity.

+The system allows managers and staff to easily view all storage units, assign them to customers, track payments, and access detailed records — all from a single dashboard.
+By combining a clean interface with essential functionality, this project helps businesses **save time, reduce errors, and improve customer service**.

+Built with **Vue 3**, **TypeScript**, and **Vite**, the project emphasizes maintainability, scalability, and performance.
+Its modular design ensures that features like analytics, reporting, and online customer access can be easily added in future milestones.
+This project is part of an academic milestone.

+---

 ## Problem Statement
 Storage facility operators struggle with managing units, tracking rentals, monitoring payments, and maintaining customer records using outdated paper systems or complex enterprise software.
 These methods are time-consuming, error-prone, and lack real-time visibility into unit status.
 They need an intuitive, lightweight application that helps with facilitating operations without overwhelming staff with unnecessary features.
 This project is a modern, web-based platform designed to simplify the daily operations of self-storage facilities.
-It helps facility managers, staff, and owners efficiently manage unit availability, customer records, and rental payments — all within a clean, intuitive interface built for speed and usability.
+It helps facility managers, staff, and owners efficiently manage unit availability, customer records, and rental payments all within a clean, intuitive interface built for speed and usability.

-This project is developed using Vue 3, TypeScript, and Vite, ensuring scalability, maintainability, and exceptional performance.

 ---